 Medical coverage for retirees between 62 and 65 remains the same.
-Contributions, which are now paid on an after-tax basis, also remain the same as an active faculty and staff member.
+Contributions, which are paid on an after-tax basis, also remain the same as an active faculty and staff member.
+Spouses/domestic partners under age 62 are responsible for the full premium until cost sharing begins at age 62.
 Learn more about medical plans.

 Dental and Vision Plans

 Dental and vision coverage for retirees between 62 and 65 remains the same.
 Contributions, which are now paid on an after-tax basis, also remain the same as an active faculty and staff member.
 Learn more about dental plans and vision plans.

 Retirees between the ages of 62 and 65 may be eligible for education benefits at the University for themselves and their spouses, domestic partners, and dependent children.
 Learn more about the education benefit.

 Long Term Care/Disability Benefits

 Disability coverage is discontinued upon retirement, however there are some exceptions in regards to long-term disability coverage.
 Long term care insurance coverage may continue as long as you continue to pay the premium directly to Unum.
 Learn more about long term care coverage.